Multiple Choice Question on Systemic Mycoses

 e) Blood

-17) All of the following fungi are common laboratory contaminants and an important part of the medical mycology which causes systemic infection, Except?
+17) All of the following fungi are important part of the medical mycology that causes systemic infection, Except?

 e) Rhizopus spp